open-organization/open-org-it-culture/open_org_it_culture_toc.md

 * _"The benfits of tracking issues publicly" by Chad Whitacre_
 * _"Three essential skills for fostering productive debate" by Rebecca Fernandez_
 * "Onboarding for an agile team" by Jen Krieger
-* "The five laws of DevOps" by Chris Short
 * "Mastering feedback loops" by Jimmy Sjölund
 * _"What to do when your open team has imposter syndrome" by Laura Hilliger_
 * _"When innovation trumps procedure" by Allison Matlack_